Water supply and sanitation in Nairobi: Institutions

 The responsibility for water supply and sewerage in Nairobi is shared between an asset holding company, Athi Water Services Board (AWSB), and an operating company, the Nairobi City Water and Sewer Company that operates under contract with the AWSB.
-10 other Water Service Providers (WSPs) operate under the AWSB in localities near Nairobi that are located outside of Nairobi Province.
+10Tenther Water Service Providers (WSPs) operate under the AWSB in localities near Nairobi that are located outside of Nairobi Province.
 Service standards are set and monitored by a national water regulatory agency called the Water Services Regulatory Board (WASREB).

-The Athi Water Services Board is under the authority of the Ministry of Water and Irrigation and covers its costs through a Regulatory Levy collected from the Water Service Providers.
+The Athi Water Services Board is under the authority of the Ministry of Water and Irrigation and covers its costs through a regulatory levy collected from the Water Service Providers.
 The Minister of Water and Irrigation, a position held by Charity Ngilu since 2008, appoints the Board of AWSB.
-The 8-member supervisory Board is chaired by Reuben Ndolo, a member of parliament from the Orange Democratic Movement of Prime Minister Raila Odinga.
+The 8-member supervisory board is chaired by Reuben Ndolo, a member of parliament from the Orange Democratic Movement of Prime Minister Raila Odinga.
 Since July 2011 the CEO is Malakwen Milgo, an engineer who has previously worked for the German technical advisory agency GTZ.
 The company is ISO 9001 certified.

 Water and sewer services in Nairobi city are provided by the Nairobi City Water & Sewerage Company Ltd. The company is owned by the city and has a supervisory board of 12 directors from the private sector, professional associations, NGOs and the city council.
 The county government appointed a new board in March 2014 to replace the one that was chaired by Peter Kuguru.
 The new chairman is Mr. Raphael Nzomo.
-However, an activist Mr. Okiya Omtata went to court and had this new board declared illegal since the prerequisite requirements of advertisement was not met by the county government of Nairobi.
+However, an activist, the Busia senator Mr. Okiya Omtata went to court and had this new board declared illegal since the prerequisite requirements of advertisement were not met by the county government of Nairobi.
 The day-to-day business of the company is run by a managing director.
 Managing Director Francis Mugo was retired by the Board of NCWSC in October 2011 and Eng.
-Philip Gichuki, a former manager of Tana Water Services Board appointed substantive MD on 18 February 2012.
-The politicisation of the company caused divisions among staff, leading to offices being deserted.
+Philip Gichuki, a former manager of Tana Water Services Board, was appointed substantive MD on 18 February 2012.
+The politicization of the company caused divisions among staff, leading to offices being deserted.
 Previously AWSB had attempted to control NWC's finances through a new Service Provision Agreement (SPA) that foresaw a new account to which AWSB would have been a signatory.
 The company is ISO 9001 certified.

 The 10 other WSPs under contract with the Athi Water Services Board operate water and, in some cases, sewer systems in towns around Nairobi.
 They are the Kiambu Water & Sewerage Company, the Gatundu South Water & Sanitation Company, the Karimenu Community Water & Sanitation Company, the Gatanga Community Water Project, the Limuru Water & Sewerage Company, the Kikuyu Water Company, the Ruiru Juja Water & Sewerage Company, the Kitisuru Water Company, the Runda Water & Sewerage Company and the Githunguri Water and Sanitation Company.
 Some of them are private, such as Runda Water and Sewerage Company that provides piped water to the Executive Residential Housing Estate of Old Runda since 1975.